vipyoung/covid_fl/README.md

 And as many clients as you want: python client.py

-The variable min_updated_clients defines how many clients needs to be updated before the server model is update
+The variable *min_updated_clients* in server.py defines how many clients needs to be updated before the server model is update

 If min_updated_clients is set to 1 and only one client is executed the code reproduces a local (not-federated) learning of the model

-In client.py the variable X is the matrix of input features with samples along the row, and Y is the array of output
+In client.py the variable *X* is the matrix of input features with samples along the row, and *Y* is the array of output